-Picture this: You are sitting in your room, your head dug inside the laptop screen, and you’re trying really trying to work but don’t feel like it.
+Picture this: You are sitting in your room, your head dug inside the laptop screen, and you’re trying to work but don’t feel like it.
 You keep thinking: “Something is not right.
 I am not feeling good.
 Is it because of what my boss told me last week?
 Is it because my girlfriend went out with her friends & didn’t even invite me?
 Is it because of what my mom told me last evening?
 What is it?”
 The answer, sometimes, is nothing!
-But do not fret because we will tell you exactly why you are feeling the way you are.
+But do not fret because we will tell you exactly why you feel the way you are.

 Difference Between Depression and Feeling Low